rkdud007/blog/content/blog/born-to-run.md

 Once, I had a conversation about regret.
 After careful thought, my answer was "No".
 Sure, there were moments I wished I'd known it a little bit earlier (e.g I wish I knew the world more early) or times I made mistakes out of immaturity.
 But from a broader perspective, every moment in my life was decided by my own *Free Will*.
 I tried my best at every point.
 With the limited information I had at the time, I followed the choices that made sense to me, cutting off external judgments and minimizing the anxiety of risk-taking.

-I often like to ask myself: “Is this really what you want?”, “Is the day truly meaningful to you?”, and “Are you sure you won’t regret doing—or not doing—this?”
+I ususally like to ask myself: “Is this really what you want?”, “Is the day truly meaningful to you?”, and “Are you sure you won’t regret doing—or not doing—this?”

-I enjoy seeing life as a run, guided by two important factors: *direction* and *speed*.
+I enjoy seeing life as a running that contains two important factors: *direction* and *speed*.

 Generally, I run fast.
 I work hard and put all energy I can.
 And I really pushing myself to grow forward every day.
 Feels like drawing new color on paper.
 Occasionally, I stop to check my direction.
 If I notice my speed dropping or feel uncertain where I’m headed, I ask myself if this is truly a path I won’t regret heading.
 When in doubt, I slow down, take a deep breath, think carefully, imagine a far future, and dream big.
 [Then I make a decision](https://www.piapark.me/life-is-like-a-box-of..-binary-trees/) - whether I change or keep my direction - I start to run really hard just like it's ok to die now while running.
 I'll not regret it, even though I might not reach the big dream, because I really enjoyed every single moment of figuring out where to go and pushing myself to do my best.